MKW420/mkw420/README.md

-##  I'm glad you landed here!
+##  Look who landed!
 I'm Mathilda Shongwe.👋

 Hi there, I am Mathilda - A freelancing Web developer  and CS/IT Hons student  majoring in Data-warehouses, Database, Computer Security and Information System Engineering currently learning React and Python.
 Currently growing my skills and participating in 100 Devs bootcamp and close to completing my CS Hons degree.